Monthly Archives: 2020

 Correspondingly, the product grid category filter saves a lot of time enabling you to sort products by category in seconds.
 In this article, you will learn how to filter products by category in the product grid with no code updating.

-You simply need the Magento 2 Enhanced Product Grid that already has this feature.
+You simply need the that already has this feature.
 But the category filter is not the only feature you get with this extension.

 Follow these steps to filter products by category in Magento 2 product grid: